D-tech-pro/Wireless-Full-Room-Leds/README.md

 Remember While Script is running it will override all other platforms while running.

+## Script Modifications

+To make this work with your Wi-Fi Lights, there is one change to the script you have to make, You have to change the IP_Address Variable to your string lights.

+`IP_Address = '192.168.1.191'`

+Then save the file, run and test.

 #### Bonus Shortcut Tutorial

 - Create a Text File called LEDs.bat